 5.2.3.1 Members should ensure preparation and timely dissemination, to relevant users, of public weather information, including warning information concerning occurrence and evolution of severe weather phenomena.
 Such information should be fit for purpose for integration into decision-making processes and procedures related to the protection of life and property and the general welfare of the public.

-5.2.3.2 Members should apply the Common Alerting Protocol (CAP) [Hong Kong, China; Canada; New Zealand] of the International Telecommunication Union (ITU) for the dissemination of warning information.
+5.2.3.2 Members should apply the Common Alerting Protocol (CAP) of the International Telecommunication Union (ITU) for the dissemination of warning information.

-Note: The Common Alerting Protocol (CAP) [Hong Kong, China; Canada; New Zealand] is contained in Series X: Data Networks, Open System Communications and Security of the Telecommunication Standardization Sector of the International Telecommunication Union.
-[Hong Kong, China; Canada; New Zealand]
+Note: The Common Alerting Protocol (CAP) is contained in Series X: Data Networks, Open System Communications and Security of the Telecommunication Standardization Sector of the International Telecommunication Union.

 […]